saltycrane/redux-promise-memo/README.md

    ```
    For a given action:

    const fetchSomething = () => ({
      type: "FETCH_SOMETHING",
      promisse: fetch("/something")
    });

    promiseMiddleware will dispatch 2 actions.
 The first is dispatched immediately:

    {
      type: "FETCH_SOMETHING_INIT"
    }

    the second action is dispatched either after the promise is fulfilled:

    {
      type: "FETCH_SOMETHING",
      payload: "the payload is set to the resolved value of the promise"
    }

    or when the promise is rejected:

    {
      type: "FETCH_SOMETHING_FAILURE",
      error: "error goes here"
    }

    promiseMiddleware was copied from GlueStick
    ```

+## Changelog

+### 0.2.0

+- add support for invalidating only specific keys using the `invalidate` function passed to `createMemoReducer`.
+- Breaking: change `invalidate` function signature to only accept the action instead of the state and the action.

+### 0.1.0

+- store action creator arguments in Redux instead of testing if arguments are equal using lodash.isequal
+- manually specify memoization key so that `promise` can be a promise instead of a function returning a promise
+- simplify data stored from an object of 3 booleans to a string having 3 values
+- add config option to provide support for other middleware

+### before 0.1.0

+- [here is a version](https://github.com/saltycrane/kage/blob/efa3884955217b2e08fb053a50c88a894d9a1145/redux-api-memoization.js) of this before an npm package was created

 ## To do